-Defense Strategies:.
-In literature, a commonly employed defense strategy is to re-train the classifier we wish to defend with adversarial examples [9, 10, 16, 17].
-However, adversarial training has been shown to degrade classification accuracy on real (non-adversarial) images [18, 19].
+Defense Strategies.
+In literature, a common defense strategy, namely robustness is to re-train the classifier we wish to defend with adversarial examples [12, 13, 21, 26].
+However, adversarial training has been shown to degrade classification accuracy on real (non-adversarial) images [49, 50].

-In order to prevent degradation in AFR performance, a large number of adversarial defense mechanisms are deployed as a pre-processing step, namely adversarial detection, which involves training a binary classifier to distinguish between real and adversarial examples [13,14,20-32].
-The attacks considered in these studies [33-36] were initially proposed in the object recognition domain and they often fail to detect the attacks in a feature-extraction network setting, as in face recognition.
-Therefore, prevailing detection-based defenses against adversarial faces are demonstrated to be effective only in a highly constrained setting where the number of subjects is limited and fixed during training and testing [13, 14, 32].
+In order to prevent degradation in AFR performance, a large number of adversarial defense mechanisms are deployed as a pre-processing step, namely detection, which involves training a binary classifier to distinguish between real and adversarial examples [16,17,29,30,51-61].
+The attacks considered in these studies [62-65] were initially proposed in the object recognition domain and they often fail to detect the attacks in a feature-extraction network setting, as in face recognition.
+Therefore, prevailing detectors against adversarial faces are demonstrated to be effective only in a highly constrained setting where the number of subjects is limited and fixed during training and testing [16, 17, 30].

-Another pre-processing strategy, namely purification, involves automatically removing adversarial perturbations in the input image prior to passing them to a face matcher [37-
+Another pre-processing strategy, namely purification, involves automatically removing adversarial perturbations in the input image prior to passing them to a face matcher [44, 45, 47, 66].
+However, without a dedicated adversarial de-